gabrielmotablima/Artificial_Intelligence/README.md

 # Basic AI Templates

-This repository is detined to basic algorithms about Artificial Intelligence which can be used like templates.
+This repository is detined to basic algorithms about Artificial Intelligence which can be used as templates.
 The folder sequence expected:
   - Basic AI Templates
     - Machine Learning